Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 13. Always, in December: A Novel

-so every single year she writes a letter and she sends it back to London which is her home and she writes missing you always to her family and to like her parents but obviously, she never expects to reply because her parents are dead.
+So every single year she writes a letter and she sends it back to London, which is her home, and she writes missing you always to her family and to her parents, but obviously, she never expects a reply because her parents are dead.

-now I'm talking about like New York City Edinburgh and even the English countryside too as well but like what's the mystery there's like a mystery behind our hero and there's something about our hero and there's a reason why he always has to keep leaving her in the dust basically
+Now I'm talking about New York City, Edinburgh, and even the English countryside too as well, but like, what's the mystery?
+There's like a mystery behind our hero, and there's something about our hero, and there's a reason why he always has to keep leaving her in the dust basically

 14. Christmas Shopaholic: A Novel